Free Auto Insurance Comparison

-- Multi-Car Discounts – When more than one car must be insured, the agent can recommend the best way to list each vehicle on a policy.
-Specific information concerning how each vehicle is used must be provided.
-One car that is only driven occasionally will cost less to insure than a full-use vehicle.
+- Multi-car discounts: When more than one car must be insured, the agent can recommend the best way to list each vehicle on a policy.
+Specifics on how each vehicle is used will affect the vehicles’ rates.

-- Multiple Policy Discounts – Home, car, and life insurance policies that are carried by the same insurance company will be given a discount on each policy.
+- Multiple policy discounts: Home, car, and life insurance policies carried by the same insurance company could get a bundling discount on each policy.

-- Liability-Only Coverage – Older cars that are not worth replacing can be driven under a liability-only policy.
-The cost to repair some cars would be higher than the value of the car so the decision to carry liability coverage alone may be prudent.
+- Liability-only coverage: Older cars that are not worth replacing can be driven under a liability-only policy.
+The cost to repair some cars would be higher than the value of the car so liability-only coverage may be prudent.

-- Increase Deductible – If a higher deductible is affordable within the household budget, raise the deductible paid on each claim.
-Consider the deductible on the home insurance policy in addition to the automobile deductibles since multiple losses can occur in major natural disasters.
+- Increase deductible: If a higher deductible is affordable within the household budget, raise the deductible paid on each claim.
+Consider the deductible on the home insurance policy in addition to the automobile deductibles since multiple losses could occur.

-- Clean Driving Record – All moving violations will increase the annual insurance premium charged by an insurance company.
-Speeding and other dangerous driving habits raise the risk of loss for the insurance company and a higher premium is one of the methods used to restrain risky habits.
+- Clean driving record: All moving violations will increase the annual insurance premium.
+Speeding and other dangerous driving habits raise the risk of loss for the insurance company.

 Applying for Auto Insurance

-Auto insurance is a necessary aspect of being a responsible driver, but appropriate coverage can be purchased without carrying unnecessary auto insurance.
+Auto insurance is a necessary aspect of being a responsible driver, but appropriate coverage can be purchased without carrying unnecessary coverage.
 Agents are required to include all information that is provided by the insurance applicant.

 Denial of claims will be supported by the courts if proof of intent can be provided.
 Always provide accurate information to prevent claim denial after an incident occurs.